EBITDA Multiples for Trucking Companies | Best Calculations

 The second reason is to compare your company against several other companies in the same sector.
-As we saw in the last section, this typically only works when the other companies are relatively similar in geographic region, methods, and product.
+As we saw in the last section, this typically only works when the other companies are relatively similar in a geographic region, methods, and product.
 The EBITDA multiple becomes less significant the further away companies become.
 For example, comparing four trucking companies in North America that all transport crude oil would be better than four trucking companies in two different countries that transport three other products.

 The third reason is to calculate a terminal value, as is used in a Discounted Cash Flow model.
 This model estimates the value of a company based on its potential future cash flow.
 There are few large capital expenditures for something like a logistics or trucking company making a hit to the cash flow.

-Fourth, the EBITDA can be used when selling a trucking business.
+Fourth, EBITDA can be used when selling a trucking business.
 During an acquisition, the buyer of a logistics company may offer something like 3x EBITDA.

 EV/EBITDA Calculation Formula

 The EBITDA stands for “Earnings before Interest, Taxes, Depreciation, and Amortization.”
-The formula for the EBITDA lies in the acronym.
+The formula for EBITDA lies in the acronym.